pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 Two small crates of smaller renown but of huge importance to hncli were needed.
 The first one is [webbrowser](https://github.com/amodm/webbrowser-rs), which allows me to open a link in the default user browser, a feature I wanted right from the start.
 I would have liked to contribute to thank back the author but it seems quite stable and feature-complete, and has proven reliable in my usage.
-The other one is [html2text](https://github.com/jugglerchris/rust-html2text/), which is basically called twice in my code base but actually does the heavy lifting of converting raw Hacker News content for display in the terminal.
-This means that the post itself (if it has content) and more generally the comments.
+The other one is [html2text](https://github.com/jugglerchris/rust-html2text/), which is basically called twice in my codebase but actually does the heavy lifting of converting raw Hacker News content for display in the terminal.
+This means the post itself (if it has content) and more generally the comments.
 It arguably brings a lot of transitive dependencies with it, which essentially come from Mozilla's [Servo](https://servo.org), an ambitious next-gen web browser written in Rust.
 It's now essentially abandoned, apparently and unfortunately since some Mozilla layoffs.
 Despite this, from what I've read, a lot of the acquired experience helped Mozilla to successfully and gradually integrate Rust components in Firefox itself in what has been called the [Oxidation project](https://wiki.mozilla.org/Oxidation), Servo being a proving ground for some of the rewritten components.

 Finally, I did hit a show-stopping road block when I discovered that you couldn't define asynchronous functions in a Trait, but thankfully the [async-trait](https://crates.io/crates/async-trait) crate offers a quite frankly magical one-line macro to make it possible.
 As of writing this line, official support in the compiler recently [reached Nightly](https://blog.rust-lang.org/inside-rust/2022/11/17/async-fn-in-trait-nightly.html) , with one limitation which doesn't seem to apply to my use case.
 In concrete terms, this would save me some allocation on the heap when compared to the `async-trait` macro so that's good news!

 ## High-Level Architecture

 Just for context, I've been learning Rust since 2012, when it was still in beta.
 I do hope my code is mostly idiomatic but this will be more of a focus on the high-level architectural concepts I've been able to rapidly converge on.
 I also have the compiler and [clippy](https://github.com/rust-lang/rust-clippy) warnings directly in Visual Studio Code, which I exclusively use for Rust.
 Be aware that some rare clippy hints seem to be false positives in my use case, I might be wrong but this explains why you won't see a zero warnings codebase (yet) if you explore the code.
 The latest Rust edition (2021) is used, and I've embraced the change away from the `mod.rs` module pattern.
-All of this is applicable to my other Rust projects, at least those that were actively worked on since the 2021 edition.
+All of this is applicable to my other Rust projects, at least those that were actively worked on since the 2021 edition went live.

 Do note that many trade-offs taken will need some context, so I do apologize for the length of this article.
 This context may be the iterations I've made before reaching the current state the codebase is in, or a show-stopping bug I've encountered and the solution I've found to solve it.